nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Metadata

-The following metadata are required to be placed in the `<metadata>` element:
+The following metadata are required to be placed in the [^metadata^] element:

 ```xml
 <dc:title id="title">_[the title of the publication]_</dc:title>